What do scientists and engineers do? Practices can be an effective starting point for implementation.

 - Helping Students Make Sense of the World Using Next Generation Science and Engineering Practices - useful NSTA book to understand all the practices, with a free sample chapter (6) about modeling, by Cynthia Passmore et al.

-- NSTA Blog on Modeling - by Cynthia Passmore et al.
+- NSTA Blog on Modeling - by Cindy Workosky, building on the work of Cynthia Passmore et al.

 - NSTA webinar on modeling - by Cynthia Passmore and Jennifer Horton, 90 min.